Are you currently looking for vegan options in the Austin-Bergstrom International Airport located in Austin, Texas?

 Tacodeli (Gate 23)

-Looking through their menu they have at least one, the Freakin Vegan, vegan option on their menu but it looks like their is a couple options that either are or can be easily made vegan.
+Looking through their menu they have at least one, the Freakin Vegan, vegan option on their menu but it looks like there are a couple options that either are or can be easily made vegan.

 We’ve reached out to Tacodeli and will update here once we hear back!